New Wi-Fi Now Available Campuswide

 Mac

-How do I register my personal laptop or mobile device?
+How do I register my personal laptop, smartphone or tablet?

 For step-by-step instructions, view the CU Secure tutorial for your device's operating system: